jbittel/django-mama-cas/README.rst

 django-mama-cas
 ===============

-django-mama-cas is a CAS server single sign-on application for Django, implementing the popular CAS server protocol in Python.
-It implements the CAS 1.0 and 2.0 specifications, as well as some commonly used extensions to the core protocol.
-It is designed with several key attributes in mind:
+django-mama-cas is a Django `Central Authentication Service (CAS)`_ server.
+It implements the CAS 1.0 and 2.0 protocols, as well as some commonly used extensions to the specification.

-   * Simple installation and configuration
-   * Integrates with an existing Python ecosystem
-   * Easily use or write Django applications for authentication
+CAS is a single sign-on protocol that allows a user to access multiple applications after providing their credentials a single time.
+It utilizes security tickets, unique text strings generated and validated by the server, allowing applications to authenticate a user without direct access to the user's credentials (typically a user ID and password).

 The source code can be found at `github.com/jbittel/django-mama-cas`_, and is the preferred location for contributions, suggestions and bug reports.
+Documentation is available at `django-mama-cas.readthedocs.org`_.

 Quickstart
 ----------